Ko-Sai/Lae-Lar-Python-Course-Notebooks/Section14 - Final Project/README.md

 01 - Fibonacci Sequence
 02 - Prime Factorization
 03 - Merge Sort
 04 - ATM Account System
 05 - Hotel Reservation System

-**There'll a brief explanation in each notebook and links related to each project will be of a great help to you.
+**There'll a brief explanation in each notebook and links related to projects will be of a great help to you.
 Good Luck!**